RaveendraBhat/MySQL/README.md

 # SQL
 Portfolio projects mainly deal with the Data Exploration and Data Cleaning which is done using Microsoft SQL Server Management Studio.

-Practised common SQL queries using MySQL
+Practised few case scenarios using Oracle PL/SQL and basic queries using MySQL